What Is a Film Fixer? The Complete Guide to Production Fixers

 The Full Scope of Fixer Responsibilities in Poland

 The short answer is everything the visiting production cannot do for itself.
-The longer answer covers every phase of a shoot, from the first location scout to the final customs declaration on exported equipment.
-Here is what that looks like in practice on Polish productions.
+The longer answer covers each phase of a shoot, from the first location scout to the final customs declaration on exported gear.
+Here is what that looks like in practice on Polish shoots.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — navigating Poland's city-level permit system, coordinating with the Conservator of Monuments for heritage locations, and managing the distinct requirements of each municipality
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — handling Poland's city-level permit system, setting up with the Conservator of Monuments for heritage locations, and managing the distinct needs of each municipality

-• [Crew sourcing](/services/film-crew/) — hiring from Poland's deep talent pool, including graduates of the Łódź Film School and experienced crew based in Warsaw, Kraków, and Wrocław
+- [Crew sourcing](/services/film-crew/) — hiring from Poland's deep talent pool.
+This includes graduates of the Łódź Film School and skilled crew based in Warsaw, Kraków, and Wrocław

-• Equipment — arranging rental from Polish vendors, coordinating ATA Carnet or customs clearance for imported gear, and sourcing backup equipment when a lens cracks at 6 AM
+- Gear — arranging rental from Polish vendors, setting up ATA Carnet or customs clearance for imported gear, and sourcing backup gear when a lens cracks at 6 AM

-• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against Poland's extraordinary range of architecture, from medieval Kraków to the post-industrial textures of Łódź and the Hansa port facades of Gdańsk
+- [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against Poland's extraordinary range of build style, from medieval Kraków to the post-industrial textures of Łódź and the Hansa port facades of Gdańsk

-• Government and institutional liaison — serving as the production's point of contact with municipal offices, police, the Polish Film Institute, and heritage authorities
+- Government and body-level liaison — serving as the production's point of contact with city offices, police, the Polish Film Institute, and heritage authorities

-• Translation and cultural mediation — ensuring that Polish crew, vendors, and officials understand the production's needs and that the production understands Polish working norms
+- Translation and cultural mediation — making sure that Polish crew, vendors, and officials know the production's needs and that the production knows Polish working norms

-• Transport and accommodation — organizing vehicle logistics, hotel blocks, and daily crew movement across cities that do not always have the hotel capacity of Western European capitals
+- Transport and lodging — organizing car logistics, hotel blocks, and daily crew movement across cities that do not always have the hotel capacity of Western European capitals

-• PISF incentive coordination — supporting the documentation, spend tracking, and compliance requirements tied to Poland's 30% cash rebate
+- PISF incentive planning — supporting the records, spend tracking, and compliance needs tied to Poland's 30% cash rebates

 Pre-Production: Building the Polish Operation

+Here is how the work shapes up.
 Before a single frame is shot, the fixer constructs the local infrastructure the production needs to function.
-In Poland, this begins with permit research — each city manages its own filming permit process, and locations involving national heritage sites require separate approval from the Conservator of Monuments, a step that catches many first-time visitors off guard.
+In Poland, this starts with permit research — each city manages its own filming permit process, and locations involving national heritage sites need separate approval from the Conservator of Monuments, a step that catches many first-time visitors off guard.
 The fixer identifies and applies through the correct channels, builds realistic timelines around approval cycles, and scouts locations that satisfy both the creative brief and the practical constraints of permits, parking, power supply, and neighborhood relations.
-Simultaneously, they source crew from Poland's strong talent base, negotiate equipment rental in PLN, arrange accommodation in cities where international-standard hotels may be concentrated in specific districts, and assemble a local budget that reflects actual Polish costs rather than Western European assumptions.
+At once, they source crew from Poland's strong talent base, negotiate gear rental in PLN, arrange lodging in cities where global-standard hotels may be concentrated in specific districts, and assemble a local budget that reflects actual Polish costs rather than Western European assumptions.

 Production: The Operational Backbone

+Here is how it adds up.
 During the shoot, the fixer becomes the production's connective tissue on the ground.
-They manage relationships with municipal authorities and location owners, coordinate Polish crew alongside the visiting team, handle real-time translation between departments, and absorb the daily operational problems that international shoots generate.
-In Poland specifically, fixers navigate cultural expectations around working hours and meal breaks — Polish crew conventions differ from American or British norms — and manage communications with local police and traffic authorities when shoots affect public spaces.
-On documentary productions, fixers arrange contributor access, provide editorial context about Polish society and history, and serve as the cultural interpreter that determines whether a sensitive interview goes well or badly.
+They manage relationships with city authorities and location owners, set up Polish crew alongside the visiting team, handle real-time translation between departments, and absorb the daily operational problems that global shoots create.
+In Poland specifically, fixers handle cultural expectations around working hours and meal breaks.
+Polish crew conventions differ from American or British norms — and manage communications with local police and traffic authorities when shoots affect public spaces.
+On documentary shoots, fixers arrange contributor access, give editorial context about Polish society and history, and serve as the cultural interpreter that sets whether a sensitive interview goes well or badly.

 Incentive Administration and Legal Compliance

-Poland's 30% cash rebate through PISF is one of Europe's most attractive incentives, but accessing it requires meticulous documentation of qualifying Polish expenditure — crew costs, equipment rental, location fees, accommodation, transport, and other eligible line items must be tracked, categorized, and reported according to PISF requirements.
-A fixer or production service company handles or coordinates this process, often working with Polish accountants and legal advisors to ensure the production meets every eligibility criterion.
-Beyond the incentive, international productions face Polish employment law requirements when hiring local crew, customs regulations for imported equipment, insurance obligations, and VAT considerations that differ significantly from other EU countries.
-The fixer ensures compliance across all of these areas.
+Here is the run-down.
+Poland's 30% cash rebates through PISF is one of Europe's most attractive incentives.
+But accessing it needs careful records of qualifying Polish expenditure — crew costs, gear rental, location fees, lodging, transport, and other eligible line items must be tracked, sorted, and reported according to PISF needs.
+A fixer or shoot service firm handles or sets up this process, often working with Polish accountants and legal advisors to make sure the production meets each eligibility criterion.
+Beyond the incentive, global shoots face Polish employment law needs when hiring local crew, customs rules for imported gear, insurance obligations, and VAT considerations that differ significantly from other EU countries.
+The fixer makes sure compliance across all of these areas.

 ACT 03